News

 John J. Brignola ’83 and Family

-John Brignola raised his twin daughters, Jacqui and Jenna, in West Chester, where they have many fond memories.
+John Brignola raised his twin daughters in West Chester, where they have many fond memories.
 They are a close-knit family who value giving back to the community, specifically WCU.
 John received his undergraduate degree, and Jacqui received a master’s degree from WCU.
 The Brignola Family is grateful for their education at this University and the opportunities it has provided.
 In giving back, they hope to make similar opportunities more accessible for WCU students.
 Through their gift to the Fund for Unpaid Internships, established in 2021, they have helped make higher education more accessible for future generations of Rams.
 The Unpaid Internship Fund has supported 169 students, with 20 students benefiting from the fund this fall alone.
 The Brignola family’s commitment to the University and its students will continue to create lasting opportunities for many more in the years to come.

 State Farm Insurance Companies